Get a No Obligation Cash Offer or Home Value

 Selling Options: Probate Real Estate in Portland, Oregon

-When it comes to selling a house in probate, you generally have two primary paths:
+When selling a house in probate, you generally have two primary options to consider:

 1. Sell on the Open Market (with a Realtor)

-This is a common route if the home is in good condition and you’re seeking top dollar.
-Your agent will help with pricing, marketing, and negotiating with buyers.
+This is the traditional route, typically chosen when the home is in good condition and you’re prioritizing maximum sale price.
+Your agent will handle pricing strategy, marketing, and negotiations with potential buyers.

 Pros: